 Terrain 4 – Rolling to hilly, several difficult steep hills or long climbs, in some cases with little recovery terrain in between.

 Terrain 5 – Very hilly, with frequent steep and/or long climbs, long stretches with no recovery terrain.

 Orientation: Less than 12 miles over Terrain 1 or 2, group stays together, cue sheet and sweep.

 Moderate: Less than 25 miles over Terrain 1, 2 or 3, group stays together or regroups frequently, leader’s pace 10-12 mph, cue sheet, sweep optional.

 ALL RIDES WILL LEAVE ON TIME!
 PLEASE ARRIVE EARLY ENOUGH TO BE READY.
 All rides will have leaders, cue sheets, and/or maps.
 In case of rain, most regular rides will be canceled; if in doubt, call the ride leader.
 Carry a spare tube, tire tools, a pump, water bottle, and personal ID information.
 Check your tires’ condition and make sure they are properly inflated.

 REMEMBER: Ride safely and obey the rules of the road.
 HELMETS ARE REQUIRED ON ALL NVP RIDES!

-The ride classifications below are for your convenience in selecting a ride suited to your riding style and fitness level.
 Always read the descriptions for details of terrain and the leader’s intentions.

 Mass Bike rules of the road — Do you know your rights of the road?
 Do you know what your responsibilities are when biking in Massachusetts?
 Here is a summary of Massachusetts’ bike law that covers equipment, riding, safety standards, races, violations, and penalties.
 This law applies to all cyclists in Massachusetts — even you!